leewc/leewc.github.io/_posts/articles/2016-05-09-k-way-lazy-merge-sort.md

 ~~~

 Output for the above method would be space-separated-integers like `1 3 5 6 9 10 200 500` written to the output file.
 For completeness this is my MergeTask class, although you should just adapt the merge code to suit your use-case.
+Original Java files can be found [here](https://github.com/leewc/thrift-distributed-systems-projects/tree/master/a3-map-reduce/src).

 ~~~java
 import java.util.List;